 Dendrobox -- Map-based engine to find and display tree-ring data archived by the International Tree-Ring Data Bank.
 Searchable by species, location, and investigator.
 This is one of the tools I use to find very old trees.

-FEIS database -- FEIS was developed at the USDA Forest Service Intermountain Research Station's Fire Sciences Laboratory (IFSL) in Missoula, Montana.
+FEIS -- The Fire Effects Information System was developed at the USDA Forest Service Intermountain Research Station's Fire Sciences Laboratory (IFSL) in Missoula, Montana.
 Among other things, it includes a database featuring many plant species found in the western United States, providing information on distribution, fire effects, value, ecological characteristics, and references for each species treated.
 I believe it includes all conifers of the western U.S. It's a bit dated now, though.